 It’s the peak of summer, where mornings are jumpstarted by bird songs and the evenings wind down with a glass of sweet tea or a local, cold brew (if you’re of age) against the backdrop of mountain peaks.
 Relaxing, right?
 It’s the kind of peace that only comes when the kids have had an adventure-packed day, full of the exciting you can only find in Haywood County.
-Not only are our five mountain towns a short drive away from the best kid-friendly activities in the region, but they’re filled with some of the most affordable overnight accommodations you can find.
+Not only are our five mountain towns close to some of the best kid-friendly activities in the region, but they’re filled with some of the most affordable overnight accommodations you can find.
 Really, there’s no reason not to load up the car and hit the road.
 Plan your next family fun-filled getaway to the North Carolina Smokies—or wing it.
 Either way, you and the family are in for a good time!
 To help you out, we’ve put together our favorite family-fun adventures to inspire your itinerary.

 Maggie Valley Rock Shop and Gem Mine